geocompx/geocompx.org/content/post/2020/installing-r-spatial-packages-linux.md

 end up spending hours fiddling with your set-up.

-It’s worth considering the stability-bleeding continuum before diving into a particular set-up, if the previous section hasn’t already made-up your mind.
+It’s worth considering the stability-bleeding continuum before diving into a particular set-up if the previous section hasn’t already made-up your mind.
 Even if you have decided on a particular OS there are many options that can take you closer to the bleeding edge that you may or may not want to take.